 On the other hand, however, the agreement includes amending current laws on restitution to victims of crime to mandate that defendants must remain on probation until all restitution claims have been paid in full.
 Under current law, defendants often are relieved of probation despite having a continuing obligation to pay restitution, which is often paid under a monthly payment plan.
 The amendment that Governor Northam apparently backs now would effectively punish individuals with lesser financial abilities by imposing lengthier ongoing probation until they finish paying off restitution.

-In light of the anticipated changes to restitution rules, it is important before accepting a plea offer or entering a guilty plea to make sure you discuss with your attorney the impact of any restitution claims, and your ability to pay them, on how long you can expect to remain on probation.
+In light of the anticipated changes to restitution rules, it is important before accepting a plea offer or entering a guilty plea to make sure you discuss with your criminal defense attorney the impact of any restitution claims, and your ability to pay them, on how long you can expect to remain on probation.